Bayesian preference elicitation for decision support in multiobjective optimization: Problem setting

 We consider the problem of assisting a DM in identifying their most preferred solution within $\X_f^*$.
 Specifically, we assume that the DM's preferences are governed by an underlying utility function $u\mapsfrom \mathbb{R}^m \to \mathbb{R}$, and our objective is to help the DM approximately solve the problem $\argmax_{x \in \X} u(f(x))$.
 We note that if $u$ is monotone non-decreasing, at least one solution to this problem is guaranteed to lie in $\X_f^*$ \citep{Miet99}.
-However, our approach can be applied even if $u$ is not monotone \citep{lampariello2024scalarization}, as this property is not required by our method.
+Our approach, however, does not rely on this property and can also be applied when $u$ is non-monotone.\footnote{Nonetheless, in multi-objective optimization the true utility function is typically required to be monotone to ensure consistency with Pareto compliance.}

 A key challenge is that $u$ cannot be observed directly.
-Instead, the only information available to our algorithm comes from the DM’s expressed preferences, which we assume are provided through (potentially noisy) pairwise comparisons between solutions.\footnote{While this work focuses on pairwise comparisons, our approach can easily be easily extended to best-out-of-$q$ responses for any value of $q$.
-We refer the reader to \cite{Astudillo2023qEUBO} for details.} Formally, we assume that we are allowed to interact with the DM up to $N$ times.
-At each interaction, $n = 1, \ldots, N$, our algorithm selects a pair of vectors $y_{n,1}, y_{n,2} \in \mathbb{R}^m$ and observes the DM's response, encoded as $r_n \in \{1, 2\}$, where $r_n = 1$ if the DM prefers $y_{n,1}$ over $y_{n,2}$, and $r_n = 2$ in the opposite case.
+Instead, the only information available to our algorithm comes from the DM's expressed preferences, which we assume are provided through (potentially noisy) \emph{pairwise comparisons} between solutions; while we focus on pairwise comparisons in this work, our approach can easily be easily extended to best-out-of-$q$ responses (see \citealt{Astudillo2023qEUBO} for details).
+Formally, we assume that we are allowed to interact with the DM up to $N$ times.
+At each interaction, $n = 1, \ldots, N$, our algorithm selects a pair of objective vectors $y_{n,1}, y_{n,2} \in \mathbb{R}^m$ and observes the DM's response, encoded as $r_n \in \{1, 2\}$, where $r_n = 1$ if the DM prefers $y_{n,1}$ over $y_{n,2}$, and $r_n = 2$ in the opposite case.
 We introduce the notation $Y_n = (y_{n,1}, y_{n,2}) \in \mathbb{R}^m \times \mathbb{R}^m$ and refer to $Y_n$ as the $n$-th query.
 In this work, we focus on \textit{realizable} queries, i.e., queries of the form $Y_n = (f(x_{n,1}), f(x_{n,2}))$ for some $x_{n,1}, x_{n,2} \in \X$.
 Similarly, we denote the corresponding decision pairs as $X_n = (x_{n,1}, x_{n,2}) \in \X^2$ and, making slight abuse of notation, we write $Y_n = f(X_n)$.

 Several related formulations have been proposed in the literature.
 Here, we briefly outline how our approach differs from existing ones.
 First, we make no specific assumptions about the form of $u$.
 Many prior works assume that $u$ belongs to a specific parametric family \citep{deb2010interactive,tomczyk2019decomposition} or possesses certain properties, such as concavity \citep{zionts1983interactive,mackin2011interactive}.
 While our method is flexible enough to approximately incorporate such information if available, we do not impose restrictive assumptions on $u$.